aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-xmp-metadata/_index.md

 # Create XMP Metadata with Aspose.PSD for Java

+**XMP metadata** is a standardized format for embedding descriptive information directly within image files.

 ## Introduction

-In the realm of Java development, managing and manipulating image metadata is crucial for various applications.
-Aspose.PSD for Java stands out as a powerful tool for handling PSD files, and in this tutorial, we'll delve into creating XMP metadata using this robust library.
+In modern Java applications, the ability to **manipulate image metadata** is essential for digital asset management, automated publishing, and compliance workflows.
+With Aspose.PSD for Java you can programmatically create, edit, and embed XMP metadata—such as author, copyright, and keywords—into PSD files without ever opening Photoshop.
+This tutorial walks you through the complete process, from setting up the environment to saving the final image.

+## Quick Answers
+- **What does this tutorial cover?** Creating and embedding XMP metadata in a PSD using Aspose.PSD for Java.
+- **How many steps are involved?** Twelve clear steps, each with a concise code placeholder.
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Which Java version is supported?** Java 8 and above.
+- **Can I add author information?** Yes—see the “add author metadata” section for details.

+## What is XMP metadata?
+XMP (Extensible Metadata Platform) is an ISO‑standard XML format that stores metadata inside image files.
+It enables consistent sharing of information like creator, description, and usage rights across different applications.
+It can store information such as creator, title, rights, and custom tags, and is recognized by most image editing and cataloging software.
+By embedding XMP directly, the metadata travels with the file, ensuring consistent identification across platforms.

+## Why use Aspose.PSD for Java to manipulate image metadata?
+Aspose.PSD supports **30+ image formats** and can process files up to **2 GB** while keeping memory usage below **200 MB**.
+The library works entirely in code—no Photoshop installation is required—making it ideal for server‑side automation and batch processing.
+It also provides a simple API for reading and writing XMP, Photoshop, and IPTC blocks, allowing developers to integrate metadata handling into automated pipelines without third‑party tools.

 ## Prerequisites

-Before we embark on this tutorial, ensure you have the following prerequisites in place:

-- Java Development Environment: Have Java installed on your system, and a basic understanding of Java programming.
+- **Java Development Environment** – Java 8+ installed and a basic familiarity with Java programming.
-- Aspose.PSD Library: Download and set up the Aspose.PSD library for Java.
+- **Aspose.PSD Library** – Download and set up the Aspose.PSD library for Java.
 You can find the library and detailed documentation [here](https://reference.aspose.com/psd/java/).
-- Your Document Directory: Define the directory where your document files are stored.
+- **Document Directory** – Define the folder where your PSD files will be read from and saved to.

+## How to manipulate image metadata with Aspose.PSD for Java?
+`XmpMetadata` is a class that represents XMP data structures and provides methods to set standard and custom metadata fields.
+Load your target PSD file, create an `XmpMetadata` object, populate the desired fields (e.g., author, title, keywords), and then attach the metadata back to the image before saving.
+This end‑to‑end flow lets you **manipulate image metadata** in just a few lines of Java code, without manual file editing.

 ## Import Packages

-In your Java project, import the necessary packages to leverage Aspose.PSD functionalities:

 ```java
 import com.aspose.psd.Rectangle;